umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 ```

 ---
 So far, these have been gradient based algorithms.
-From here on, I've tried some of the more classical machine learning solutions.
+From here on, I've tried some of the more classical artificial intelligence solutions.

 ### Stochastic hill climbing